Satoshi Inoue (musician)

-Born in Kobe Japan, Inoue studied at Kyoto's Fuji School of Music from 1979-81.
+Born in Kobe, Inoue studied at Kyoto's Fuji School of Music from 1979-81.
 Between 1981-1988, he led his own groups in Japan.
 He moved to New York City in 1989 to study at The New School for Jazz and Contemporary Music where he met Hall.
 He has been on the faculty of the university since his senior year.

 The two performed together on a guitar duet that was featured on Hall's widely used instructional video collection called Jazz Guitar Master Class Volumes 1&2.
 In 2005, Hall and Inoue appeared in Village Vanguard 70th anniversary together.